syentix/japanese-md-parser/README.md

 2. As soon as you finished writing your file use `j-md-parser <files>` to create the parsed versions of your file
 3. Your parsed copies of the original text will be named:  `<filename>(parsed).md`

+## Available Flags

+* `--romaji` This will add the romaji next to the parsed hiragana

 ### Example

 Our file called `Example-File.md`: